Fat Pad Syndrome

 Article by John Miller & Erin Runge

-Fat pad syndrome often follows a direct knock to the knee, such as a fall or contact during football or running sports.
-It can also develop gradually.
+Fat pad syndrome can follow a direct knock to the knee, such as a fall or contact during football, or it can build gradually over time.
+Often, the issue relates to repeated compression at the front of the knee.

 Contributing factors may include: